 Calming.
 Stimulates the parasympathetic system, reduces blood pressure and calms both breathing and heart-rate.
 It has anti-inflammatory and muscle relaxing effects.
 Fights both physical and mental tension and is used to assist in relaxation.

 Is used to energise and stimulate.
 Affects the heart by increasing pulse rate, and the muscles by increasing their tension.
 Influences vitality, and increases body temperature.
 Can be used to develop excitement and sensuality.
+Click here to read an interesting article on how the color red can significantly improve deteriorating eyesight, and the scientific studies that support this theorem.

 Increases neuromuscular tone.
 Purifies blood, helps digestion, and has a cleansing effect.
 Strongly stimulates happiness, brings on a sense of security, as well as a strong feeling of well-being.